factoredai/sokrates/README.md

 'Sokrates' is an ML-powered assistant to help write better questions!

 ## Authors
-- Esteban Lopez:
+- Esteban Lopez: esteban@factored.ai
 - David Stiles: david@factored.ai

 ## Repository Contents
 - The `app` directory contains all code necessary to run the HTTP service.
+Within it, the `app_core` package handles all core logic such as model inference, while the `api` package deals with handling HTTP requests for model inference.
+They communicate through the `app_core.handlers` module.
 - Most code is contained in the `app/app_core` package.
 - The `app_core.data_processing` package contains data extraction and preprocessing functionalities.
 Within it: